ystv/badger/README.md

 In terms of imports,
 * `desktop` imports some types from `server`, namely tRPC definitions
   * Note that only type imports are allowed, to avoid bundling server code into the desktop build.
 ESLint will warn you if you try to import anything else.
-(Importing from `bowser-prisma` is fine.)
+(Importing from `@bowser/prisma` is fine.)
 * `jobrunner` is entirely separate from `server`
-* All three import `bowser-prisma` (the Prisma client, found in `utility/prisma`)
+* All three import `@bowser/prisma` (the Prisma client, found in `utility/prisma`)

 In terms of communication,
 * Server exposes a [tRPC](https://trpc.io/) API (in [app/api/_router.ts](./server/app/api/_router.ts), which is consumed by Desktop